christiandaley/SumSharp/README.md

 }
 ```

 Using the `InlineValueTypes` storage strategy results in all value type cases being stored "inline".
-It is equivalent to specifying `StorageMode.Inline` for all value type cases.
+It is equivalent to specifying `UnionCaseStorage.Inline` for all value type cases.
 The other possible strategies are `OneObject` (uses a single object field to store all cases) and `Default` (explained below).

-**Note that the `StorageMode` of an individual case takes precedent over the `UnionStorageStrategy` of a union, so if we had specified `StorageMode.AsObject` for the `Double` case then the double value would end up being boxed and use the same `object` field that the `String` case uses.**
+**Note that the `UnionCaseStorage` of an individual case takes precedent over the `UnionStorageStrategy` of a union, so if we had specified `UnionCaseStorage.AsObject` for the `Double` case then the double value would end up being boxed and use the same `object` field that the `String` case uses.**

 #### Rules for how storage is determined

 The rules for determining how cases store their values are:

-1. If the `StorageMode` for an individual case is:
+1. If the `UnionCaseStorage` for an individual case is:

    - `AsObject`: The value is stored in an `object` field shared with all other cases that are stored as an object.
    - `Inline`: The value is stored inline.
    - `Default`: The overall `UnionStorageStrategy` is used to determine the storage for the case.

 2. If the `UnionStorageStrategy` for the union is:
-   - `OneObject`: Cases with a `Default` storage mode have their values stored in an `object` field shared with all other cases that are stored as an object.
+   - `OneObject`: Cases with `Default` storage have their values stored in an `object` field shared with all other cases that are stored as an object.
-   - `InlineValueTypes`: Cases with a `Default` storage mode have their values stored inline if `SumSharp` detects that the type is a value type, otherwise in an `object` field shared with all other cases that are stored as an object
+   - `InlineValueTypes`: Cases with `Default` storage have their values stored inline if `SumSharp` detects that the type is a value type, otherwise in an `object` field shared with all other cases that are stored as an object
-   - `Default`: All cases are stored as an object _unless there is exactly one unique type across all cases and none of the cases have an `AsObject` storage mode, in which case inline storage is used for that type._
+   - `Default`: All cases are stored as an object _unless there is exactly one unique type across all cases and none of the cases have `AsObject` storage, in which case inline storage is used for that type._

 #### What exactly is inline storage?